Successful construction site preparation requires proper planning. Otherwise, costs can balloon and site conditions can become unsafe.

 To point out, the depth you strip obstructions should be no greater than 4 to 6 inches.
 Except, if you’re digging to install underground facilities.
-Also, any obstructions you remove you need to dispose of off-site.
-We’ll discuss this in greater detail in later sections.
+Also, any obstructions you remove, you need to dispose of off-site.
+We’ll discuss this in greater detail in later tips.

 Important Note: point of egress is critical for every construction site.
-You need to maintain clear space for builders and heavy equipment to travel.
+Always maintain clear space for builders and heavy equipment to travel.
 This includes sizing accessways near incoming roads.
-Because the larger the trucks at your project site, the larger the turn radius you’ll need.
+Because the larger the trucks at your project site, the larger the turn radius required.

 #7 Leveling and smoothing

-After you complete all the clearing and grubbing, level out and smooth your work area.
-You want to remove any obvious holes, like holes from removed trees.
+After you complete clearing and grubbing, level out and smooth your work area.
+Remove any obvious holes, from say a removed tree.

 But also, watch for any ridges or mounds you may have created in the grading process.
-You want to limit slopped areas to mounds or depressions no greater than 1 foot.
+Limit slopped areas to mounds or depressions no greater than 1 foot.

-Just as important, graded areas with exposed materials can be harmful.
+Equally important, graded areas with exposed materials can be harmful.
 Sometimes while grading, you may find a piece of rebar sticking out from the ground.
-A truck can then drive over the rebar and someone can get badly hurt.
+A truck can drive over the rebar and someone can get badly hurt.
 So, keep your eyes peeled for safety hazards, even after grading.

 #8 Demolition and removal

 In construction, you won’t always have a clean slate of land to work on.
-Sometimes, you’ll need to work around existing infrastructure.
-In these cases, consider the following:
+Sometimes, you’ll need to work around existing infrastructure, so consider the following:

-Keep new pavement work uniform with the existing pavement.
-Let’s say you remove portions of asphalt pavement to run underground pipes.
-You want the remaining asphalt pavement to remain flawless.
+Keep new pavement uniform with the existing pavement.
+Say you remove portions of asphalt pavement to run underground pipes.
+The surrounding untouched pavement should remain in pristine condition.

-So, saw-cut pavement edges on neat lines and at right angles to curb the face.
-Then, when you later connect the new pavement, it should look the same or better than before.
+Also, saw-cut pavement edges on neat lines and at right angles, to curb the face.
+Then, when you connect the new pavement, it should look the same or better than before.

 Your customer more times than not has rights to the removed site material.
 So, let your customer know several weeks before any demo work if they want to salvage any materials.

-Find where you can safely dispose of different construction materials.
+Find where you can safely dispose of your construction materials.
 For example, if you’re retrofitting a substation, you can’t throw old batteries in any trash.
-Because it’s illegal to dispose of hazardous waste in the local garbage or down storm drains.
+It’s illegal to dispose of hazardous waste in the local garbage or down storm drains.

 #9 Public safety

 Every construction site is a potential safety hazard.
 People and/or animals can get hurt.
-For this reason alone, you need to provide the following at your construction sites:
+So, provide the following at your construction site, to maintain continuous safety: